 12. SEO hosting is still an option for private blog networks: Many people still use this tactic for short-term SEO results.
-Simply said SEO hosting leaves huge footprints and is easy to detect from Google.
+Simply said, SEO hosting leaves huge footprints and is easy to detect from Google.
 The result is your penalty on its way.

 24. You should end your URLs in .html: This was never a factor.

-25. Including your targeted term in the anchor text of internal links will help: Testing done by MOZ, found that is not true.
+25. Including your targeted term in the anchor text of internal links will help: Testing done by MOZ found that is not true.

 26. Linking out (such as to Google.com) helps rankings: This doesn’t help at all.
-It is the other way around, you need to get quality backlinks.
+It is the other way around; you need to get quality backlinks.

 27. Google does not read CSS files: Googlebot can read CSS files.
 Read the update on their webmaster blog.

-28. Internal links don’t matter for SEO: If your site has bad internal navigation this may affect your user experience (time on site/browsed pages) and results in lower rankings.
+28. Internal links don’t matter for SEO: If your site has bad internal navigation, this may affect your user experience (time on site/browsed pages) and results in lower rankings.

-29. You should finish your site before starting to worry about SEO: You can start your on-page SEO optimization at the same time you create your website.
+29. You should finish your site before starting to worry about SEO: You can begin your on-page SEO optimization at the same time you create your website.
 Google will crawl your website as soon as it is live.

 32. Great Content Always Ranks Well: Writing good content helps, but relevant backlinks and user experience are required as well.
 Great content paired with authority backlinks, on the other hand, is a recipe for success.

-33. Your content should be long/short: According to representative John Mueller, Google doesn’t count words on a page to determine ranking.
+33. Your content should be long/short: According to representative John Mueller, Google doesn’t count words on a page to determine to rank.
 In a comment thread, he cited the fact that Google also searches 140-character Twitter posts.
 Sometimes a short article will still generate a lot of shares or comments, which does affect placement.
 The key is to make sure your SEO copywriting content is unique and compelling.

 34. If you have duplicate content, you will be penalized: Duplicate content on a site is not grounds for action on that site unless it appears that the intent of the duplicate content is to be deceptive and manipulate search engine results.

 37. My Homepage Needs a Lot of Content: Your homepage content should be long enough to clarify who you are, what you do, where you’re located (if you’re local), your value proposition, and what visitors should do next.
-These visitors should leave satisfied not confused.
+These visitors should leave satisfied, not confused.

-39. Infographics are gone: While link power from infographics directories is decreasing there is a new way to use infographics for effective link building and it is called Guestographics.
+39. Infographics are gone: While link power from infographics directories is decreasing, there is a new way to use infographics for effective link building, and it is called Guestographics.
 There are 2 million blog posts published today.
-You need to stand out providing real value for your visitors.
+You need to stand out, providing real value for your visitors.